Quemuel-Nassor/EnumsHelper/README.md

 [.NET Standard 2.0](https://learn.microsoft.com/pt-br/dotnet/standard/net-standard?tabs=net-standard-2-0)

 ## Installation
-To install and use this tool, you will need to install the [nuget package](https://www.nuget.org/packages/enum-helper) and register the service in your application settings.
+To install and use this tool, you only will need to install the [nuget package](https://www.nuget.org/packages/enum-helper)

 ## Samples